specure/ont-public-portal/README.md

 All the endpoints used by the portal are listed in the `config/nettest/environments/environment.ts` under `cms.routes` and `controlServer.routes` sections.

 The portal uses Mapbox to display the map with the measurement data.
 See https://docs.mapbox.com/studio-manual/guides/ and https://docs.mapbox.com/mapbox-gl-js/guides/ for the official documentation.
-It also uses HERE API for search and geocoding, https://developer.here.com/documentation/geocoding-search-api/dev_guide/index.html.
+HERE API is also used, for search and geocoding, https://developer.here.com/documentation/geocoding-search-api/dev_guide/index.html.
 The section `map` in the `config/nettest/environments/environment.ts` contains all the required settings.

 To run the app itself in the debug mode call: